 Summary

-Read the full fact sheet- Pill testing helps people make safer choices by showing them what's really in their drugs.
-When they know the risks, they're less likely to take harmful substances.
+Read the full fact sheet- Pill testing, or drug checking, helps people make informed choices by showing them what's really in their drugs.

 On this page